George Barker (Virginia politician)

-George Lincoln Barker (born August 24, 1951) is an American politician of the Democratic Party from the Commonwealth of Virginia.
-He currently serves in the Senate of Virginia, representing the 39th district, made up of parts of Fairfax and Prince William counties, plus part of the City of Alexandria.
-He was first elected in November 2007.
+George Lincoln Barker (born August 24, 1951) is an American politician from Virginia who served in the Senate of Virginia from 2008 to 2024.
+A member of the Democratic Party, he represented the 39th district before being redistricted to the 36th district in 2023.
+Barker ran for re-election in the new district but narrowly lost in the Democratic primary to Fairfax County School Board member Stella Pekarsky in June 2023.

 Career

 Barker attended Harvard University, where he received an A.B. degree in Economics and Public Health and an M.S. degree in Health Policy and Management.
 He began a career in health systems planning with the Health Care Agency of Northern Virginia in the mid-1970s.

 In 1990 Barker became the chair of the newly formed Northern Virginia Perinatal Council.
 The following year, he became president of his homeowner's association.
 In 2001, he was appointed chair of the Fairfax County Transportation Advisory Commission.

 As vice-chair of the Tysons Task Force, Senator Barker worked to improve transportation conditions and helped to re-design Tysons Corner.
 He has also chaired several other state, county, and regional organizations related to health care, human resources, and transportation.

 Over the years, Barker has hosted two shows on Fairfax Public Access Television, Focus on Franconia and Spotlight on Springfield.

-Outside of his legislative duties, Barker serves as the current Executive Director of the Greater Prince William County Health Center.
+Outside of his legislative duties, Barker serves as the current executive director of the Greater Prince William County Health Center.

 Virginia State Senate

 2007 election

-Barker announced his candidacy in 2007 against incumbent Republican Jay O'Brien, who represented the 39th District, located in Fairfax County.
+Barker announced his candidacy in 2007 against incumbent Republican Jay O'Brien, who represented the 39th District, located in Fairfax County, Virginia.
 On June 12, Barker defeated Greg J. Galligan in the Democratic primary, 2,585 to 1,641.

 O'Brien said that illegal immigration was one of the biggest issues of concern to district voters, proposing aggressive crackdowns.
 Barker said that voters in the district were more interested in issues such as transportation funding.
 Barker defeated O'Brien in the general election on November 6, receiving 19,282 votes to O'Brien's 19,131.